Springfield Plantation (Fayette, Mississippi): History

 One of the oldest mansions in Mississippi, the Springfield Mansion was built between 1786 and 1791.
 The original plantation had over 3000 acre and was purchased by Thomas M. Green Jr., a wealthy Virginia planter, in 1784.
 Green had the house built to show off his wealth.
 The mansion was one of the first houses in America to have a full colonnade across the entire facade and is the first such mansion to be built in the Mississippi Valley.
 The whole house was built by his slaves out of clay from the land.
 The hinges, knobs, and all metal tools were built at the plantation's blacksmith building.

-Possibly what makes Springfield Plantation most famous is the wedding that took place there in 1791.
+Possibly what makes Springfield Plantation most famous is the claim that a wedding that took place there in 1791.
 Thomas M. Green Sr., the owner's father, was one of the magistrates of the Mississippi Territory and as such, performed the marriage ceremony of Andrew Jackson and Rachel Donelson at the house in August 1791.
-This marriage would lead to one of the first romantic tragedies in America.
+However, this date and location is disputed, and there is no documentary evidence that the marriage took place at Springfield or even that it took place at all in Mississippi or elsewhere prior to Rachel's legal divorce from Lewis Robards in 1794.

-For two years, Green Jr. had to leave his beloved plantation to go to Washington, D.C. when he became a Congressman from the Mississippi Territory.
-The plantation survived the Civil War and the Union occupation of Mississippi during the later half of the 1800s.
+According to Southern chronicler Harnett T. Kane, "...the Greens, also went from the Natchez vicinity, leaving their Springfield, a mellowed place of thick red walls and white columns.
+Toward the bases of the shafts the colors fade; there is a hint of red through the white, and the rich mold-green that only the years can bring are marks of honorable age.
+But the crowded life of the Greens has no modern counterpart.
+The house stands in a district of deserted sites that time has left behind."